TK-code202/Pig-Dice/README.md

 # _Pig Dice_

-#### _An application based on the pig dice game where players compete to get up to a certain number by taking turns in rolling a die multiple times and summing the outcomes of each roll._
+#### _A game in which players compete to get their total score up to a certain number by taking turns in rolling a die multiple times and summing the outcomes of each roll._

 #### By _**Tofunmi Kusimo**_